zer0cache/matic-docs/docs/faq/general-faq.md

 To avail the proposer bonus completely, the proposer would need to include all signatures in the checkpoint.
 Because the protocol desires 2/3+1 weight of the total stake, the checkpoint will be accepted even with 80% votes.
 However, in this case, proposer gets only 80% of the calculated bonus.

+## How can I raise a support ticket or contribute to Polygon documentation?
+If you think something needs to be fixed on our documentation or you even want to add new information here, you can [raise an issue on the Github repository](https://github.com/maticnetwork/matic.js/issues).
+The [Readme file](https://github.com/maticnetwork/matic-docs/blob/master/README.md) on the repository also gives you a few suggestions on how to contribute to our documentation.

+If you still need help, you can always contact **our support team**.